madisonisfan/mealplanner-RN-2022/README.md

 - react-native-dropdown-picker: Wherever a drop down picker is needed, this package is used
 - @gorhom/bottom-sheet : Used to create bottom sheet modals.
 This was used in the recipe form to enter ingredients and directions
 - @rneui/base and @rneui/themed : Used many components from this Cross Platform React Native UI toolkit
-- react-native-gesture-handler : Used the ScrollView component for two of the screensr
+- react-native-gesture-handler : Used the ScrollView component for two of the screens
+- Font Awesome: Using many of their icons.
+Occasionaly implement using thier Font Awesome 5 component, but also using Icon from react native elements UI toolkit

 ## Installation and Usage